xibosignage/xibo-manual/source/en/xlf.md

 Embedded widgets provide rendered HTML via `GetResource`.
 They also provide a `transparency` option which is used to determine if the web view should be transparent.

 ## Shell Commands
 The Shell Command widget exists to execute Shell Commands on a Layout.
-It provides two options:
+It provides three options:

+ - commandCode
  - windowsCommand
  - linuxCommand

+Pre-defined commands can be used which have been configured as per the [command functionality](displays_commands.html).
+The player should inspect the command configuration it received during the [`RegisterDisplay`](xmds.html#RegisterDisplay) XMDS call for the command string to execute.

+An adhoc command does not have a commandCode and instead provides a windows/linux Command to execute.
 It is the players responsibility to sanitize and execute these commands in a Shell.

+## Audio
+Audio files are library items and will be transferred to the Player via `RequiredFiles`.
+The player is responsible for natively rendering these files in an appropriate media player.

 ## Get Resource
 Using the rendered HTML provided by the CMS is entirely at the Players discretion.
 All widget options are also provided on each Media node should the Player implementation require native rendering of any other types of media.